 One of the the cool things about this plant is the way it travels over your aquarium.
 It spreads by sending out runners that creep along the substrate like a vine.
 You can practically see its movement on a daily basis.
 It climbs over rocks, covering all the neat little sticks and pebbles that you lay here and there for that littered forest floor look, and before you know it, completely takes over an area.

 Monte Carlo is one of the easiest ground cover plants to grow.
 It grows well in medium to high lighting.
 We are using a Current Satellite Plus Pro set on full spectrum at 70%.
 Our light is mounted about 18 inches from the substrate.
-The photo period for this setup is 8 hours.
+The photoperiod for this setup is 8 hours.
+For an in depth article that will teach you more than you need to know about aquarium lighting, visit this article written on the Aquarium Answers blog.
+I warn you though, it’s very in depth and a little overwhelming to the novice hobbyist.

 It doesn’t require a lot of fertilizers.
 We planted our Monte Carlo plants in Flourite Black Sand with ADA Power Sand Special S under the Flourite.
 Our fert dosing consists of 1 ml of Seachem Flourish Comprehensive at each water change.
 We are injecting CO2 at 30 ppm.